 What to improve

-A summary of the four clinical components of the initiative:
+A summary of the 4 clinical components:

 - identification and triage